 A SIMPLE IRA can be used by businesses with up to 100 employees and, like a SEP IRA, is easy to maintain, with no annual tax filings.
 However, a SIMPLE IRA demands more paperwork than a regular IRA and, although contributions are flexible, you must match employee contributions or contribute to employee accounts.

-Jennifer Dublino and Simone Johnson contributed to this article.
-Source interviews were conducted for a previous version of this article.
+Nathan Weller and Jennifer Dublino contributed to the reporting and writing in this article.
+Some source interviews were conducted for a previous version of this article.